 We examine two specific cases of interest.
 The first case is that of binary neutron stars, which we'll characterize by their masses, aligned spin components, and tidal deformabilities.
-Second, we'll examine binary black holes of typical mass ($\mathcal{M} \sim ~33\Msun$) with the full parameter space of spin vectors, allowing for precession and higher order modes.
+Second, we will examine binary black holes of typical mass ($\mathcal{M} \sim ~33\Msun$) with the full parameter space of spin orientations, allowing for precession and non-negligible higher-order modes.
 This covers the most typical cases for the current observed population of sources.
-We assume natural priors for extrinsic parameters (e.g. sky location, orientation) and allow for spin magnitudes up to 0.4 and 0.85 for the BNS and BBH cases, respectively.
+We assume natural priors for extrinsic parameters (e.g. sky location, orientation) and allow for spin magnitudes up to 0.4 and 0.85 for the BNS and BBH cases, respectively; these choices span the observed population and are motivated by the spin of observed millisecond pulsars~\cite{Hessels:2006ze} and the well-calibrated regions of existing models, respectively~\cite{Pratten:2020ceb,Varma:2019csw}.
 To model the gravitational-wave signal, we use the IMRPhenomD\_NRTidal (BNS)~\cite{Khan:2015jqa, Dietrich:2017aum} and IMRPhenomXPHM (BBH)~\cite{Pratten:2020ceb} waveform models.

-We will use our algorithm to estimate the intrinsic parameters of the source in both cases, while the other parameters are marginalized over using SNR-informed importance sampling~\cite{Roulet:2024hwz} or analytic formulas~\cite{Brown:2004vh, Singer:2015ema}.
+We use our algorithm to estimate the intrinsic parameters of the source in both cases, while the other parameters are marginalized over using SNR-informed importance sampling~\cite{Roulet:2024hwz} or analytic formulas~\cite{Brown:2004vh, Singer:2015ema}.
 In the case of precessing BBH signals, we also choose to sample over inclination explicitly rather than marginalizing over the parameter; we also numerically marginalize the orbital phase in this case.
-We will use this marginalized likelihood for the weights of the metric-space importance sampling.
+We use this marginalized likelihood for the weights of the metric-space importance sampling.